TechUniv2018/social-credit/CONTRIBUTING.md

 3. All test cases must pass.
 4. Create a pull request.
 The PR should not have any merge conflicts.
 5. Squash the PR into a single commit.
 The commit name should be, `Code Review: issue #: your message` where # is issue number.

+## Code of Conduct

+Check [the code of conduct](code-of-conduct.md) for guidelines on our code of conduct.